jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 requirements
 *********************************************************************************

 ..
-NOTE:: The code you can type is highlighted and usually follows something like ``I type this in the terminal``
+NOTE:: The code you type is highlighted and usually follows something like ``I type this in the terminal``

 I type this in a terminal_ to make sure the `tree program`_ is installed